jeremyf/take-on-development/chapters/command_line.md

 The vast majority of them are Ruby repositories.

 As a matter of convention, all of my repositories are in `\textasciitilde/Repositories/`.
-This convention and my `project` command means I can quickly access any project in the terminal.
+This convention and my `project` command means I can open my projects with minimal typing.

 On the command line, if I type `project hydra`, then hit `tab` I get an tab completion list of matching directories in the `\textasciitilde/Repositories/` directory.